w3ngm0/civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Class Type Analysis:** What kind of class is `Blinkable`?
 Inspect its superclass for clues about its classification.

-        > Blinkable is an Abstract base class.
-It is a superclass that uses Python's abc
+        > The Blinkable class is an abstract base class(ABC) in Python because it inherits
-        > module (Abstract base class).
-Python does not provide abstract classes but comes
-        > with a module that provides the base of defining the Abstract Base classes (ABC) with
-        > its module name being ABC.
+        > from the ABC class in python.
+This means it can define abstract methods that must
+        > be implemented by any subclass.
+Like how in the smiley project it defines abstract
+        > methods related to blinking behaviour, ensuring smiley class like Happy inherits
+        > consistent blinking functionality.

   2. **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
 What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.
-        > Blinkable is an Abstract class.
-It is considered as a blueprint for the Smiley
-        > classes to allow it to create a set of methods in its child class to be modified
-        > and implemented.
-In this case particularly the Happy class has a realization
-        > relationship with the Blinkable Abstract class and realizes that it is being used by
+        > The Blinkable class is designed to be implemented by other classes with no
-        > the Happy class but any code implementation or enhancements are done by using the
-        > Happy Class.
-In other words the abstract method is declared but not implemented
+        > concrete implementation, is called an abstract class.
+The generic term being
-        > directly.
+        > Abstraction class.

   3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.

         > Abstraction is the OO principle this class represents.
-This class contains an
+This class contains blink
-        > abstract method that is used by other child classes and has a declaration but does
+        > method which is designed to allow child classes to implement its content.
-        > not have any implementation.
-We want to provide a blink method for all `smiley`
-        > faces hence an abstract class allows us to do so by providing a common interface for
+        > It also demonstrates polymorphism since different child classes have different
-        > different implementations of the component.
+        > implementations on blink method showing different behaviours for the same interface.

   4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

+        > The Blinkable class's `blink` method doesn't have any built-in functionality so
+        > when inheriting from it doesn't automatically make the smiley blink.
+However,
-        > We could grant the Sad Smiley a blink method without directly using the
+        > writing the blink method directly in the Sad class, just like it's done in the Happy
-        > `Blinkable` method because we created a method that allows the Sad Class to blink
-        > directly through the function itself within it's class.
-There is no inheritance of
-        > the Abstract class, `Blinkable` in the Sad Class or any overriding method taking
+        > class.
+This way we don't need to use or inherit the Blinkable class we can just
-        > place.
-It simply runs the functions or the method/instructions for it to `blink`.
+        > simply add the blinking feature.

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.